Here Are the Overlooked Movie Performances That Deserve Oscar Love

 BEST SUPPORTING ACTOR: Steven Yeun, Burning

 No character sparked more furious debate this year than Ben, the suave sonofabitch played by Yeun in Burning.
-Is he a harmless douchebag or an emotional terrorist (or both)?
+Is he a harmless douche bag or an emotional terrorist (or both)?
 Whatever side you fall on, there’s no denying the power of Yeun’s provocative turn.
-“To put it simply, I play,” he utters.
+“To put it simply, I play,” he says.
 And what a deliciously twisted game it is.

 BEST SUPPORTING ACTRESS: Michelle Yeoh, Crazy Rich Asians